jazzsequence/launchcheck/README.md

 You can omit the `jq` check and just run the install by using `composer launchcheck:install` instead.

+It's possible you might need to install WordPress core before your Lando box will run properly.
+There's a composer script to help with this as well: `composer install:wp`.
+This runs a `lando wp core install` using the `wp-config` file in this repository and creates a site with an admin user named `admin` with the password of `admin`.

 ## Running `launchcheck`
 Once the Composer dependencies of `wp_launch_check` are installed (see the installation steps above), you can run the `launchcheck` command in this environment normally using `lando wp launchcheck`.
 (This is because the `wp_launch_check/vendor/autoload.php` file is included in the `wp-config.php` file.)
 To see a full list of commands, run `lando wp help launchcheck`.